 Uses and users

 Users of cancer survival estimates include government organisations including the NHS, local bodies responsible for commissioning cancer services, health policy-makers, cancer charities, academics and researchers, cancer registries, the public and the media.

 Population-based cancer survival statistics may be used to:

 plan services aimed at cancer prevention and treatment

-feed into national cancer plans – the Department of Health identified cancer as a specific improvement area for preventing people dying prematurely, given that a significant gap remains in survival compared with the European average; the Independent Cancer Task Force set out six strategic priorities to help improve cancer survival in England, including reducing Clinical Commissioning Group (CCG) variation and the ambition to increase 1-year survival to 75% by 2020 for all cancers combined
+feed into national cancer plans – the Department of Health and Social Care identified cancer as a specific improvement area for preventing people dying prematurely, given that a significant gap remains in survival compared with the European average; the Independent Cancer Task Force set out six strategic priorities (PDF, 4.9MB) to help improve cancer survival in England, including reducing CCG variation and the ambition to increase 1-year survival to 75% by 2020 (PDF, 4.9MB) for all cancers combined

 provide reliable and accessible information about cancer outcomes to a wide range of groups, including patients and health professionals via health awareness campaigns, cancer information leaflets and websites